-- Pull the lever towards the steering wheel Position 5.
+- Pull the lever towards the steering wheel Position (5).
 The wash function will start immediately and the wipers will start with a slight delay.
-The wash and wiper systems will function at the same time at speeds of over 120 km/h. - Return the lever back to the rest position.
+The wash and wiper systems will function at the same time at speeds of over 120 km/h. - Then release the lever.
 The wipers will keep running for approximately four seconds.